-Fiction faculty: Robert Coover (Emeritus), Brian Evenson, Thalia Field, Carole Maso, Meredith Steinbach
+Fiction faculty: Colin Channer, Robert Coover (Emeritus), Thalia Field, Laird Hunt, Karan Mahajan, Carole Maso, Meredith Steinbach (Emerita)

 Like Fiction students, Poetry students at Brown complete a program of workshops, independent studies and electives that emphasize feedback and exposure to many literary traditions and anti-traditions.
 Poets are encouraged to develop their independent voices and unique artistic visions through readings, assignments, and discussion of works in progress, as well as through participation in a vibrant and diverse literary community.

-Poetry faculty: Forrest Gander, Michael S. Harper (Emeritus), Cole Swensen, Keith Waldrop (Emeritus), C.D.
-Wright
+Poetry faculty: Forrest Gander (Emeritus), Sawako Nakayasu, Eleni Sikelianos, Cole Swensen, Keith Waldrop (Emeritus)

 Digital Language Arts